 Once every three years, the Department is required by the Federal Clean Water Act to review and amend, as necessary, its water quality standards.
 This process is known as the Triennial Review.
 The Department has conducted the review and identified needed additions, corrections, and updates to the water quality regulations.
 A number of new chemical parameter limits are proposed.
 The current Triennial Review is due as final to EPA by May 15, 2013.
 At the regularly scheduled WRAC meeting in January 2012, they voted to accept the Triennial as presented.
 The EQB approved the triennial review proposed rulemaking at the April 2012 meeting.
-The triennial review proposed rulemaking will now be published in the Pennsylvania Bulletin with provisions for a 45-day public comment period, and to hold a public hearing on the proposal.
-Concurrently, the Department will propose revisions to Chapter 16 Water Quality Toxics Management Strategy - Statement of Policy that are consistent with, and accommodate the proposed revisions to the water quality standards regulations.
+The triennial review proposed rulemaking was published in the Pennsylvania Bulletin with a 45-day public comment period.
+Two public hearings were held on the proposal.
+Concurrently, the Department also proposed revisions to Chapter 16 Water Quality Toxics Management Strategy - Statement of Policy that are consistent with, and accommodate the proposed revisions to the water quality standards regulations.
 The Department's Water Resources Advisory Committee (WRAC) held two Adhoc workgroup sessions in August 2012 to discuss Molybdenum and Sulfates.
 The Department presented the final rulemaking to WRAC in November 2012.
-WRAC endorsed taking the final rulemaking to EQB.
-The Department will present the final rulemaking to EQB this spring.
+WRAC endorsed taking the final rulemaking to EQB on April 16th.